siyuan-note/user-guide-en_US/Use Content Block/🌈 Content block dynamic query_20201117112518-dott91x.sy.md

   ```sql
   !{{ SELECT * FROM blocks WHERE (content LIKE '%content block%' AND content LIKE '%embed%') AND type ='NodeHeading' ORDER BY block_id DESC LIMIT 4 }}
   ```

+Let's actually run it to see the effect.

+The query contains paragraph blocks of both `In SiYuan` and `core concept` text, and excludes the current document (otherwise the paragraph block will also be included in the result set, because the current paragraph also contains these two texts.
+The following case is similar):

+!{{SELECT * FROM blocks WHERE (content LIKE '%In SiYuan%' AND content LIKE '%core concept%') AND path NOT LIKE '%Content block dynamic query%'}}

+Query paragraph blocks that contain both `#Content block/Embed#` tags and `#Content block/Reference#`:

+!{{SELECT * FROM blocks WHERE (content LIKE '%#Content block/Embed#%' OR content LIKE '%#Content block/Reference#%') AND path NOT LIKE '%Content block dynamic query%'}}